blasfin-finance/deroomai-public/README.md

 - **Declutter** — strip everything except structure (real-estate agents use this for listing prep)
 - **Furniture swap** — replace one piece in place

-Bedroom-specific examples and presets: [AI bedroom design](https://deroomai.com/ai-bedroom-design).
+More on the model and approach: [AI interior design](https://deroomai.com/ai-interior-design).

 ## Try it